4d/docs/docs/REST/authUsers.md

 title: Users and sessions
 ---

+## Sessions

 When [scalable sessions are enabled](WebServer/sessions.md#enabling-sessions) (recommended), REST requests can create and use [web user sessions](WebServer/sessions.md), providing extra features such as multiple requests handling, data sharing between web client processes, and control of user privileges.

 When a web user session is opened, you can handle it through the `Session` object and the [Session API](API/SessionClass.md).
 Subsequent REST requests reuse the same session cookie.

+A session is opened after the user was successfully logged (see below).

-> - On 4D Server, opening a REST session might require that a free 4D client license is available, depending on the [user login mode](#user-login-modes).<br/>
+> - On 4D Server, opening a REST session requires that a free 4D client license is available.<br/>
 > - On 4D single-user, you can open up to three REST sessions for testing purposes.